-While we’re used to looking through a Western lens at health and wellness, I think there can be a great deal of value in looking at other ways of understanding.
+While we’re used to looking through a Western lens at health and wellness, I think there can be a great deal of value in looking at other ways of understanding to gain new ideas.
 The medicine wheel is used by certain North American Indigenous peoples to tie together culture, traditional knowledge, health, and healing.
 Traditionally, it was used in the prairies and plains, but its use has expanded in more recent times.
 The term “medicine wheel” is modern, but the concept is not.

 The image above is from the Anishnaabe people from the Mississauga Nation, in the Canadian province of Ontario.
 The version below, which isn’t available in a larger size, accompanies the article discussed below.